dotnet-presentations/aspnetcore-concepts-workshop/Labs/App building - Attendee List.md

   - Edit an attendee's details (/{id}/edit)
   - Delete an attendee (with a confirmation form) (/{id}/delete)
 - Pages should include validation for create and update operations
+  - HINT: Check `ModelState.IsValid` and use the validation attributes on the model class and validation Tag Helpers in the forms
 - There should be JSON web APIs to:
   - List attendees (GET)
   - Retrieve an attendee's details (GET)